 The unconscious is the part of the psyche that’s hidden from awareness and difficult or impossible to recall.

-To Freud, the unconscious was a store of urges, desires, and memories that the conscious mind kept buried to protect itself.
+To Freud, the unconscious was a store of urges, desires, and memories that the conscious mind kept buried to defend itself.
 Yet, he strove to uncover what was in the unconscious mind.
 He believed that once unconscious urges and motivations were brought to light, they could be dealt with directly and overcome.
-He assumed that healing would take place when the patient experienced catharsis by releasing what was in the unconscious.
+He assumed that healing would take place when the patient experienced catharsis by releasing what was trapped in the unconscious.

 How Did Carl Jung See Consciousness?

 Freud’s conception of the unconscious probably formed a part of the basis of the shadowing consciousness that Carl Jung, his student and colleague, later put forward.
 Jung developed his theory of light and shadow psychology throughout his life.

 Jung’s methods included analyzing dreams, doing word association exercises, and working with the active imagination.
 He spoke about his theories in a lecture series in 1935, outlining and detailing his fascinating theories about the human mind.
 The idea of the shadow was a part of his work.

 Jungian Psychology Shadow Definitions